Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The scariest moment is always just before you start.
-After that, things can only get better."
+> "The past is history.
+It no longer exists, but you are keeping it alive in your mind through your thoughts.
+Let it go.
+It is not serving you."
-> — **Stephen King**
+> — **Sonia Ricotti**

 ---